 - Learners wanting to up-skill to join the workforce.

-An eligible learner who:
+An eligible learner will meet the following criteria:

 - is a domestic student; and,